 - Disconnecting Downspouts: In the City of Toronto, residents are required to disconnect their downspouts from draining directly into the storm sewer.
 Some residents re-direct the the downspouts to gardens where the water infiltrates into the ground while others capture the rainwater to use later for watering gardens.
-Approximately 50 downspouts have been disconnected as a result of the program (based on homeowners reporting back).
+A total of 64 downspouts have been disconnected as a result of the program (based on homeowners reporting back).

 - Installing Rain Barrels: The installation of rain barrels has been the most popular retrofit implemented by Harvest the Rain participants.
-Over 350 barrels have been adopted through the program.
+More than 375 barrels have been adopted through the program.
 Many residents are avid vegetable gardeners and were quick to realize the added benefit of using rainwater to water their gardens.

 - Planting Trees and Gardens: Trees and gardens play a vital role in managing stormwater by slowing, intercepting and recycling rain water.
-The Black Creek neighbourhood has a low canopy cover (approx. 26% in 2011) but with the potential to increase it to 34% by planting in the large back and front yards.
-Through the program, approximately 90 trees have been planted to date.
+The Black Creek neighbourhood has a low canopy cover (approximately 26% in 2011) but with the potential to increase it to 34% by planting in the large back and front yards.
+Through the program, approximately 140 trees have been planted to date.